CPK Insurance

 • Workers' compensation is required in New Jersey for businesses with 1 or more employees; sole proprietors and partners are exempt under the provided rules.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which matters when bidding on office, yard, or equipment storage space.
+• Most commercial leases in New Jersey require proof of general liability coverage, which matters when bidding on office, yard, or equipment storage space.

 • The New Jersey Department of Banking and Insurance regulates business insurance placement and policy standards in the state.